Hypertension (High Blood Pressure)

 When you are asked for home BP readings, we ask that you provide us with an average of three days of readings if possible.

 You will need to purchase a machine for home monitoring.
-Please see the following guidance for further information about this:
+Please click here for further information about this:

 High Blood Pressure

 The Surgery uses the Omron Basic M2 model